Mushymato/MiscMapActionsProperties/README.md

     - The number option allows you to give a start index for `TileSheet/critters` (WIP: figure out the indicies)
     - When using texture, the bufferfly will follow summer butterfly rules (4 frames)
     - When using T, the birdie start index will be picked base game logic.
+- Frog: [T|F] [count]
+    - T and F decide if the leaper frog faces right or left, cannot retexture the frog.
+- LeaperFrog: [T|F] [count]
+    - T and F decide if the leaper frog faces right or left, cannot retexture the frog.
+    - This frog will leap into a body of water (if it reaches one).
 - You can use multiple sets of these args to spawn more critters on the same tile, e.g. `Crab T 3 Firefly T 8` for 3 crabs 8 fireflies on the tile.
 - T as first argument is a placeholder and lets you use defaults.
 - For critters that support a texture, they need to have same number of frames as the original, see `[CP] MMAP Examples/assets/critters` for example textures you can use as a base.